 Indian tribal government averaged 6,300 workers in 1998, a gain of 3,100 or nearly 100 percent over its 1995 average.
 And the industry continued to grow, adding 2,500 jobs to average 8,800 in 2012, an increase of nearly 40 percent.

-Outside government administrative work and resort and casino employment, 12 percent of Indian tribal government jobs were found in industries that include agriculture, utilities, construction, manufacturing, retail trade, information, financial activities, professional and business services, educational and health services, and other services.
-In 2015 there were close to 1,000 jobs in this catch-all group.
+Outside government administrative work and resort and casino employment, about 12 percent of Indian tribal government jobs were found in industries that include agriculture, utilities, construction, manufacturing, retail trade, information, financial activities, professional and business services, educational and health services, and other services.
+In 2017 there were 951 jobs in this catch-all group.

-Nearly 60 percent (58.5%) of the Indian tribal government total was generated by the amusement, gambling and recreation sector and casino hotels (resort and casino).
-Indian tribal resort and casino employment averaged 4,780 jobs in 2015.
+Close to 60 percent (57.9%) of the 2017 Indian tribal government total was generated by the amusement, gambling and recreation sector and casino hotels (resort and casino).
+Indian tribal resort and casino employment averaged 4,752 jobs in 2017.